Hetty Feather: Plot

 Finally, the time comes for Hetty and Gideon to be sent back to the Foundling Hospital.
 Everyone in the family is devastated, and Jem and Hetty promise to find each other again with a coin to remember each other.
 Hetty finds her time in the hospital miserable and oppressive, and often rebels or otherwise talks back in an environment where she's expected to be meek and obedient.
 This earns her the animosity of the hospital's Matrons, who punish her severely.
 Despite that, she manages to make friends among fellow foundlings and even staff, including Ida, a kind kitchen maid.

 When Hetty is a little older, the children at the Foundling Hospital go to the Queen's Golden Jubilee.
 On the trip, Hetty sees a circus and believes it's the one that Madame Adeline belongs to.
 When she discovers it isn't, Hetty manages to run away to find the right one and Madame Adeline along with it.
-Upon meeting her, Hetty is appalled to discover that Adeline is much older than she appears and that her red hair is a wig.
+Upon meeting her, Hetty is upset to discover that Adeline is much older than she appears and that her red hair is a wig-and Adeline cannot bear children in any case.
 Madame Adeline is kind to her but tells her she must return to the hospital.
 Hetty once again runs away but stumbles into a bad district where she is nearly kidnapped by a sinister man until an older girl who sells flowers named Sissy saves her.
 Sissy takes Hetty to her home, where she meets her terribly ill sister, Lil, and her drunkard father.
 Sissy and Hetty go out to sell flowers the following day, whereupon they are approached by a writer named Sarah Smith.
-Miss Smith takes Sissy and Hetty to a restaurant, where she asks questions for her new book "Penny for a Posy" and Hetty concocts an elaborate tale of her life as a flower girl.
+Miss Smith takes Sissy and Hetty to a restaurant, where she asks questions for her new book "Penny for a Posy" and Hetty spins an elaborate tale of her life as a flower girl.
 After asking her questions, Sarah Smith reveals that she is a new benefactor for the hospital and that she recognises Hetty as the girl who has run away but praises her story-telling abilities.
-Sissy leaves and Sarah takes Hetty back to the hospital after buying her ink and a book as a treat to record her precious memoirs.
+Sissy leaves and Sarah takes Hetty back to the hospital after buying her ink and a book as a treat to record her tale.